-- 3. Any person involved in substantive Appraisal review or in the selection of Independent Parties for inclusion on a list of approved Independent Parties must be appropriately trained and qualified in Appraisals. - 4.
+- 3. Any person involved in substantive Appraisal review or in the selection of Independent Parties for inclusion on a list of approved Independent Parties must: - Be appropriately trained and qualified, and - Complete all Freddie Mac required Appraisal training - 4.
+Seller/Servicer leadership responsible for managing Appraisal ordering and review functions must complete all Freddie Mac required Appraisal training. - 5.
+For training requirements that are applicable, see the Additional Appraisal Requirements Memorandum available at mf.freddiemac.com, as referenced in Section 60.1(a). - 6.
 The Seller/Servicer or any third-party specifically authorized by the Seller/Servicer (including, but not limited to, appraisal companies and correspondent lenders) will be responsible for selecting, retaining and providing for payment of all compensation to the appraiser.
 The Seller/Servicer must not accept any Appraisal completed by an appraiser selected, retained, or compensated in any manner by the Borrower or any other third party (including mortgage brokers, loan production staff and real estate agents) unless specifically permitted by the Freddie Mac loan documents.
-For the sake of clarity, the foregoing does not prohibit the Borrower from reimbursing the Seller/Servicer for the cost of the Appraisal, or for paying for the cost of the Appraisal at closing if such payment is shown on the settlement statement. - 5.
+For the sake of clarity, the foregoing does not prohibit the Borrower from reimbursing the Seller/Servicer for the cost of the Appraisal, or for paying for the cost of the Appraisal at closing if such payment is shown on the settlement statement. - 7.
 The Seller/Servicer may maintain lists of approved Independent Parties only if: - The Seller/Servicer has in place a written policy that requires such lists for bona fide administrative or quality control purposes; and - Any employee or vendor of the Seller/Servicer involved in the selection of Independent Parties for such lists must be wholly independent of the Seller/Servicer's Mortgage origination staff and process and of the appraiser and the Independent Parties.